hemachandhran/Open-Source-ASIC-Design-RTL-to-GDSII/Week 3/README.md

 * Analyze interactions between processor, memory, and peripherals.
 * Explore the complete RTL simulation and debugging workflow.
 * Gain practical exposure to open-source silicon development.

-## Relevance to Week-3 Activities

-During Week-3, the focus was on understanding and executing the verification infrastructure provided by the VSDSquadron SoC environment.
-Verification was performed at two levels:

-1. **Standalone Verification** – Individual blocks were tested independently to validate their functionality.
-2. **Caravel Integrated Verification** – The same peripherals were verified within the complete SoC environment to study real system interactions.

-Through these activities, I gained hands-on experience with firmware compilation, RTL simulation, waveform generation, debugging, PASS/FAIL analysis, and SoC verification methodologies.
-This provided valuable insight into how modern semiconductor companies validate functional correctness before proceeding to later implementation stages such as synthesis, physical design, and tapeout.

 ---